rukykf/btcpay/README.md

 The e2e tests all require you to have this extension installed and enabled on a CiviCRM instance.
 Each of the tests has its own unique setup requirements.
 So if you run the tests and find that a test is failing, read through the docs on top of the tests to see what you need to create / install in the CiviCRM instance to get the tests to work.

+## Troubleshooting Common Issues
+### BTCPay Invoice does not pop-up on Thank You page
+Ensure that the same-origin policy is disabled on your BTCPay Server.

+Also check that your BTCPay store on your BTCPay Server has been setup for the cryptocurrencies you want to support (Bitcoin and Litecoin)